10 ways to make your logo shine

 Are you in the business of emailing your customers?
 In addition to a dedicated company email address, you’ll want to create an email template that’s distinctive and includes your business logo.
 Having a dedicated template helps to build trust and shows professionalism.

+If done right, good signage can deliver important communication cues and increase your brand awareness.
 Any business that hosts clients or has visitors needs an up-to-date sign.
 Even if you’re running your business from an underground bunker.
-Actually, that last part is up for debate.
+Actually, that last part is up for debate!

 Advertising takes many forms.
-From physical advertising on the side of buses and on street corners to digital banners, display ads and videos, the list of potential is endless.
+Banners give you the freedom to showcase your product or services in a way that connects to your customers.
+From physical advertising on the side of buses and on street corners to digital banners, display ads, and videos, the list of potential is endless.

 Animation allows you to do more with less.
 Whether you want to see your logo flying through space or lit up next to a beach in the Maldives, this is all possible with animation.
 From animated GIFS to 3D typography, there are various ways to grow your business using animation.